 There are also individuals with the mindset quite the opposite of just wanting a basic cover and instead wanting to be covered way beyond what ElderShield can provide.
 It is an obvious choice to make the switch in this case, however does the budget constraint of such individuals be a cause of concern?
-Let’s say for example, Aviva’s long-term care studies states that long term care costs stand at $2,324 a month on average.
+Let’s say for example, Singlife with Aviva’s long-term care studies states that long term care costs stand at $2,324 a month on average.
 A basic coverage for CareShield Life (if the individual makes the switch) provides $600/ month.
 Purchasing additional supplement to provide for such potential costs is necessary for an individual who prioritises long term care as their objective.
 Additional supplement from private insurers requires out of pocket expenses as well and there is also the possibility that the supplements will cause a strain to low income families.
 Would individuals rather stay with basic ElderShield if the supplements are cheaper and affordable or would individuals make the switch?

 Long Term Care Support and Insurance, Is It Enough?